 The availability of graduate assistantships is contingent upon State budget allocations.

-A full graduate assistantship grant for the 2018-2019 academic year is $10,559 or $5,280 for one semester.
+A full graduate assistantship for the 2019-2020 academic year is $10,985 or $5,493 for one semester.
 When funds are available, students who receive an assistantship of at least two-thirds of the maximum award for the academic year or semester will qualify for fringe benefits (such as health, dental and life insurance).
 Regular incidental fees charged by the University are paid by the student.

 When funds are available, non-residents receiving at least a two-thirds award will also qualify for a remission of the non-resident portion of tuition costs for the corresponding time period.
 Graduate assistants who receive non-resident fee remissions for the spring semester may also have the out-of-state portion of their tuition waived for the following summer session.